At-Home Autism Therapy: What Works & What Doesn’t

 At-home behavior therapy, like all forms of behavior therapy, is most effective for younger children with autism.
 While people of any age can benefit from behavior therapy, early intervention can result in the bigger gains in the shortest period of time.

-As a result, many of the interactions used during various forms of therapy are based in playtime.
+As a result, many of the interactions used during various forms of therapy are based in play.
 We’ve outlined some of the most common at-home autism therapy approaches to support your child’s development, behaviors, cognition, and communication.

 Approaches to Autism Therapy That Can Work at Home